-1. Clean the chives and chop them roughly.
-Do the same with the lettuce.
-Place both in a food processor with the pork mince, soy sauce, chopped garlic and egg yolk.
+3. In the meantime, clean the chives and chop them roughly.
+Do the same with the lettuce and leek.
+Place both in a food processor with the pork mince, soy sauce, sesame oil, ginger, chopped garlic and egg yolk.

-2. Blend till well combined and place mix into a bowl.
+4. Blend till well combined and place mix into a bowl.
 Add cornstarch and mix well.

 5. Once the required time has passed, remove the dough and place on the wooden board with some flour, cut the dough into smaller pieces and roll them into small balls.

 7. Using a teaspoon take the meat mix and place it in the middle of the circle of dough.
 Dip your finger in a bowl of water and wipe it on one side of the dumpling (this will allow for the dough to stick better together).
 Fold the dumpling in half and crease the edges to create the pattern seen in the picture.
-Start from the right and end at the left.
+Start from the middle and fold down each side.

 8. Roll out the rest of the dough, fill it and fold it.

 10. You can now pour in water to almost cover them completely.
-Cover with a lid and let them steam for 2 or 3 minutes (they might take more, depending on the thickness of the dough).
+Cover with a lid and let them steam until they are cooked through—I suggest tasting one before you remove them all.

 11. Serve with soy sauce.